Emon-dey/NSF_REU_2022/README.md

             arguments=['-i', usb_port],
             output='screen'),
 ```
+To complete the namespace the param file must be changed in /tur

 # Getting started with ROS
 - Start from the link given below to get an idea on ROS basics.
 This is a great compilation on all the necessary rersources on this field including papers, software, hardware, etc.